ProtoSchool/organizing/CONTRIBUTING.md

 ### What is ProtoSchool?

 ProtoSchool is an educational community dedicated to making it easy to get started with decentralized technologies.
-It's an initiative of [Protocol Labs](https://protocol.ai/), which sponsors such open source projects as [IPFS](https://ipfs.io/), [IPLD](https://ipld.io/), [libp2p](https://libp2p.io/), and [Multiformats](https://multiformats.io/).
-However, we depend on volunteers to develop our coding workshops and make our content available at chapters around the world through live events.
-We always need more volunteers, and there are always things to do!
+It's a community-driven effort that relies on our many awesome contributors to develop coding workshops and make this content available at chapters around the world through live events.
+We always need more help, and there are lots of ways to pitch in and take an active role in supporting our work.

 ProtoSchool has two main initiatives: